Carole King: 2000s

-2010–present
+2010s

 In 2010 King and James Taylor staged their Troubadour Reunion Tour together, recalling the first time they played at The Troubadour, West Hollywood in 1970.
 The pair had reunited to mark the club's 50th anniversary two and a half years earlier in 2007 with the band they used in 1970.
 They enjoyed it so much that they decided to take the band on the road for 2010.
 The touring band featured players from that original band: Russ Kunkel, Leland Sklar, and Danny Kortchmar.
 Also present was King's son-in-law, Robbie Kondor and Taylor's three backing singers.
-King played piano and Taylor guitar on each other's songs, and they sang together some of the numbers they were both associated with.
+King played piano and Taylor guitar on each other's songs, and they together sang some of the numbers they were both associated with.
 The tour began in Australia in March, returning to the United States in May.
 It was a major commercial success, with King playing to some of the largest audiences of her career.
 Total ticket sales exceeded 700,000 and the tour grossed over 59 million dollars, making it one of the most successful tours of the year.

 During their Troubadour Reunion Tour, King released two albums, one of new material recorded with Taylor.
 The first, released in April 2010, The Essential Carole King, was a compilation album of King's work and artists covering her songs.
 The second album, Live at the Troubadour was released in May 2010, a collaboration between King and Taylor.
 It debuted at No.4 in the United States with sales of 78,000 copies.
 Live at the Troubadour has since received a gold record from the RIAA for shipments of over 500,000 copies in the US and remained on the charts for 34 weeks.

 King's mother, Eugenia Gingold, died in December 2010 in Delray Beach, Florida aged 94, from congestive heart failure.

 In the fall of 2011, King released A Holiday Carole, an album of Christmas music and new songs written by her daughter Louise Goffin who co-produced the album.
 The album received a Grammy nomination for Best Traditional Pop Album.

-King's autobiography, A Natural Woman: A Memoir was published by Grand Central in the United States in April 2012.
-It entered The New York Times best seller list at No.6.
+King's autobiography, A Natural Woman: A Memoir, was published by Grand Central in the United States in April 2012.
+It entered The New York Times bestseller list at No.6.